kamranzafar/docman-ai/docs/ARCHITECTURE.md

 - **Summarization and classification both run only after indexing completes**, since both query the chunks indexing just wrote to the vector store rather than re-reading raw content from MinIO — see [Document Summarization & Classification](#document-summarization--classification).
-  They run concurrently with *each other*, but neither can start until indexing has finished.
+  They run concurrently with *each other*, but neither can start until indexing has finished *and* the workflow's `chunksIndexed` poll (same durable-timer pattern as the upload wait) confirms the chunks are actually visible in OpenSearch.
 - **Every workflow-driven Mongo write is a targeted `$set` on the one field it owns** (`updateStatus`/`mergeSummary`/`updateDocumentType`, plus the outer catch block's `updateStatus` on failure), never a full document replace.
 The `document` object the workflow carries is a